-Getting Paid Appropriately by Your Insurance Providers
+12 Oct Getting Paid Appropriately by Your Insurance Providers

 Throughout your career as a pediatric care practitioner, there are many things you can do to improve your skills, knowledge, and expertise to better serve your patients.
-Most doctors are familiar with the continuing education they need to ensure that their knowledge is up-to-date, and they are plugged into the latest resources.
+Most doctors are familiar with the continuing education they need to ensure that their knowledge is up-to-date and that they are plugged into the latest resources.

 Today, I’ll discuss how pediatricians can get paid for their hard work by re-evaluating and renegotiating their relationships with payers.